felixrabe-attic/gentlefn--gentle-tp-da92/README.txt

     $ g rm d2a8 $PTR 0620

+Please note that changing a pointer does *not* remove the content that it has previously pointed to.
+This is by design, as multiple pointers might refer to the same content, and even some content might contain references to other content.

+To clear the whole database of the tech preview:

+    $ rm -rf ~/.gentle_da92de4118f6fa91

-All these commands are also readily available from within Python as methods of the gentle object:
+All these commands are also conveniently available from within Python as methods of the Gentle class:

-    from gentle_da92de4118f6fa91 import gentle as g
+    from gentle_da92de4118f6fa91 import Gentle
-    new_ptr = g.random()
+    g = Gentle()
-    new_hash = g.put("This is some new content\n")
+    new_ptr = g.put(g.random(), g.put("This is some new content\n"))
-    g.put(new_ptr, new_hash)
+    new_hash = g.get(new_ptr)
     print new_ptr, "->", new_hash